ApolloSolo/README-Generator/README.md

   7. [GitHub](#GitHub)
   8. [E-mail](#E-mail)
 ## Description
-The README generator takes user input, via the terminal, and automatically generates the markdown for your new README.md file.
-This tech uses Inquirer, file system (fs), and Node.js.
+The README generator takes user input, via the terminal and automatically generates the markdown for your new README.md file.
+This uses Inquirer, file systems (fs), and Node.js.
 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Installation
+To take advantage of the README Generator, you must have Git and Node.js installed on your machine.
+In the terminal, run npm install to download all necessary dependencies.
+## Usage
 To use the README generator run: "Node index.js" in the terminal and answer the prompts.
 After the prompts are answered, open the new READM.md
-## Usage
-To use the README generator run: "Node index.js" in the terminal
 ## Contributing
-Pull requests are available.
+Please feel free to fork or clone
 ## Tests
-No test methods have been finalized at this time
+Test methods have not been finalized at this time.
 ## GitHub
 ApolloSolo
 ## E-mail